SEBASTIAN GUZMAN OLMOS

-Sebastian Guzman Olmos (he/him) is an Argentine transdisciplinary designer, researcher, curator, and educator based in Amsterdam.
-He works across political engagement and cultural production—addressing the contradictions within capitalist, extractivist, and (neo)colonial systematic structures.
+Sebastian Guzman Olmos (he/him) is an Argentine transdisciplinary designer, researcher, and curator based in Amsterdam.
+His work spans political engagement and cultural production, addressing systemic contradictions inherent in capitalist, extractivist, and (neo)colonial structures.
+His research and discourse interests are anchored in historical material analysis, class perspective, and revolutionary optimism.
 Often materializing through diverse practices, organizational efforts, and pedagogies.
-His research and discourse interests are anchored in historical material analysis, class perspective, and revolutionary optimism.
-Including tactics and strategies to overcome capitalist conditions.

-He is part of the research team ORGA’ with Nina Blume.
 Sebastian formerly studied at Design Academy Eindhoven in the Media and Culture Department.
-Additional non-institutional curricula include the People’s Forum in New York, the Rosa Luxemburg Foundation in Berlin, studies in Latin American Marxism with Frente de Izquierda Unidad in Buenos Aires, and as an Organismo fellow at TBA21 in Madrid.
+Additional non-institutional curricula include Organismo as a fellow at TBA21-Academy in Madrid; The People’s Forum in New York City; the Rosa Luxemburg Foundation in Berlin; and studies with Frente de Izquierda Unidad in Buenos Aires.

 SELECTED EXHIBITIONS